 Macroeconomic Conditions.
-During Fiscal 2021 and continuing into the current fiscal year, commodity and labor markets experienced significant inflationary pressures attributable to economic recovery and supply chain issues associated with the ongoing COVID-19 pandemic, as discussed below.
-These inflationary pressures led to significant volatility across various consumer price indices during Fiscal 2021 and have continued during the 2022 three- and six-month periods.
+During Fiscal 2021 and continuing into the current fiscal year, commodity and labor markets have experienced significant inflationary pressures attributable to various economic factors, including: the economic recovery and evolving consumer patterns associated with the ongoing COVID-19 pandemic (see Note 10 to the Condensed Consolidated Financial Statements); supply chain issues associated with labor shortages; and significant inflationary pressures on commodity prices, among others.
+These factors have led to significant volatility across various consumer price indices during Fiscal 2021 and have continued during the 2022 three- and nine-month periods.
 We have experienced substantial shifts in commodity prices, particularly in propane prices, which, in turn, have led to extensive mark-to-market impacts on commodity derivatives instruments not associated with current-period activity.
 The ongoing strain on supply costs has resulted in increased inventory costs and certain distribution expenses.
 It has also affected requirements around cash collateral associated with our outstanding derivatives.
-The Partnership believes that the impact of these external factors and the associated extreme cost volatility are temporary and their impact is expected to be mitigated by our continued cost control initiatives, and liquidity management.
+The Partnership cannot predict the duration or total magnitude of these factors and the total effects on its business, financial position, results of operations, liquidity or cash flows at this time.
+However, it continues to evaluate and react to these economic conditions and remains focused on managing its financial condition and liquidity as these conditions continue to evolve.